szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 214:** Add Blade of Calling (Elden Ring; dagger)

 This adds a small quest to BG2EE that allows you to get a new +3 dagger that deals extra damage vs. undead and can hit any undead, no matter their natural immunities to weapons are.
-It can also shoot a blade of gold that deals heavy damage to undead, especially.
+It can also shoot a blade of gold that empowers the blade for 1 turn, and deals heavy damage to undead, especially.
 Available for BG2EE.

 **Component 215:** Add Moonlit Slumber (Elden Ring - Sword of St. Trina, long sword)